Tomcatmandoo/mistercat/src/index.md

 ---
 template: index.html
 ---
-Mister Cat offers highly organised creative services with strong user-centred design skills.
+We offer creative services for the digital industry with a strong focus on user-centred design.

 With 22 years of digital design experience, we bring together interaction, UI and UX design knowledge.
-We apply service design principles into our practice and consider user research a crucial step in the design process.
+We apply service design principles into our practice and we specialise in designing for user needs based on solid user research.

-We also colloborate with other design and user research companies to provide the best possible services to our clients.
+We also collaborate with other UX design and User Research companies to provide the best possible solutions to our clients.